The Ingraham Trail Travel Guide

 Known as Yellowknife’s cottage country, seasonal and year-round cabins are located between Cassidy Point and Prelude Lake Territorial Park.

 The Ingraham Trail is named after Vic Ingraham, a pioneer Yellowknife businessman of the 1930s-40th.

 The road was built in the mid-1960s as the first leg of a road to resources with the original plan of circulating Great Slave Lake.

 Contwoyto Winter Road and the Ice Road Truckers

 The Ingraham Trail (NWT Highway 4) serves as a recreational route as well as an industrial highway.
 In February and March each year, the Inghram trail is the first section leading to the Tibbitt to Contwoyto Winter Road to diamond mines located northeast of Yellowknife.

 The Tibbitt Contwoyto annual winter road was first built in 1982 to service mines and exploration activities in the NWT, Nunavut.
-The road is between 400 and 600 km long and said to be the longest heavy haul ice road in the world.
+The road is between 400 and 600 km long and is said to be the longest heavy-haul ice road in the world.
 It operates for about eight to ten weeks in late January each winter.

 Please note that this is a private mining road and not open to the public.

 The Tibbitt Contwoyto Ice Road was the location of the first season of the American reality television series, “Ice Road Truckers”.